wp-plugins/woocommerce-shipment-tracking/readme.txt

 == Description ==

-YITH Woocommerce Order Tracking is a WordPress plugin that allows you to manage easily shipping information concerning your order and that lets your customers be notified about their order shipping.
+WooCommerce Shipment Tracking is a WordPress plugin that allows you to manage easily shipping information concerning your order and that lets your customers be notified about their order shipping.

 Discover all the features of the plugin and install it in your theme: the result will be extremely satisfying.

-Please, read the the **[official plugin documentation](http://yithemes.com/docs-plugins/yith-woocommerce-order-tracking)** to know all plugin features.

 = Installation =